NeneWang/mastery-cli/Readme.md

 - [ ] Pullout algorithm questions and automatically test them.
 You should also test in a file that is being selected
   - [ ] Markdown database.
+- [ ] Create a heatmap like overtime using the allowed charts

 ## Features